marsdrums/ReSTIR-reworking/README.md

 There are two ways to (statistichally) know if a certain light direction is important:
 - the BRDF (or BSDF) of the surface being shaded
-- knowing where the light sources are located in respect to the point being shaded
+- The relative position of light sources with respect to the point being shaded.

 ### Importance sample the BxDF